aditeyabaral/aditeyabaral.github.io/_news/announcement_11.md

 ---
 layout: post
-date: 2024-09-03 07:59:00-0400
+date: 2025-04-01 07:59:00-0400
 inline: true
 related_posts: false
 ---

-Started my `Masters in Computer Science` at New York University's `Courant Institute of Mathematical Sciences`.
+Started working as a `Research Assistant` at the [Computational Intelligence, Vision, and Robotics](https://wp.nyu.edu/cilvr/) lab at New York University, where I am advised by [Shauli Ravfogel](https://shauli-ravfogel.netlify.app/) and [Tal Linzen](https://tallinzen.net/).